 Sasaki Kojiro was the opposite of Musashi.
 Born into a good family, Kojiro was groomed for high office and had a high degree of swordsmanship himself.
 The talk of the country was that this rambling, wood-carving ronin who fought with two swords (Musashi) would one day have to fight Kojiro.
 Eventually, a duel was to be had at the height of the two men’s fame.

-Of course this is all nearly unconfirmable, and this account is based on a combination of various accounts, none of which are particularly reliable.
+Of course this is nearly all unconfirmable, and this tale is based on a combination of various accounts, none of which are particularly reliable.
 The story of Musashi and Kojiro is essential folklore.
 But the story goes that, purposely arriving 3 hours late, Musashi had enraged Kojiro with his tardiness.
 Furthermore, Musashi arrived not with a sword, but with a whittled boat oar in the shape of a sword, and with his hair and clothing quite disheveled: a direct insult to Kojiro’s honor.

 Kojiro was allegedly famous, as the story goes, for using a very long sword, and its length was famously stipulated.
 Musashi carved his boat oar to be just a hair longer, and so when Kojiro struck in anger, Musashi’s counterattack with the longer weapon mortally wounded him.